shwilliam/shwilliam.github.io/projects/explore-spotify/index.md

 date: 2018-12-10T00:00:00-05:00
 imgUrl: https://user-images.githubusercontent.com/38357771/55379509-30329f00-54d2-11e9-9622-41fecee338e7.gif
 imgAlt: Project usage
-excerpt: Explore Spotify recommendations through an interactive network diagram [Firefox only]
+excerpt: Explore Spotify recommendations through an interactive network diagram
 ---

 To explore the ways that D3 can be used with React, I created an interactive network diagram that allows users to explore Spotify recommendations, and export them as a playlist.